Playwright Locators Best Practices

 Artem Bondar

-As experienced engineer, I've seen firsthand how crucial Playwright locators are for building stable, maintainable test automation frameworks.
+As an experienced engineer, I've seen firsthand how crucial Playwright locators are for building stable, maintainable test automation frameworks.

 In this deep dive, I'll share the best practices and rules for using Playwright locators effectively.
 Let's get started with the fundamentals of Playwright locators and how to leverage them for rock-solid test scripts.